caseykneale/ChemometricsTools.jl/docs/src/Demos/CalibXfer.md

 ## Direct Standardization Demo
 The point of this demo is to basically show off that ChemometricsTools contains some base methods for Calibration Transfer.
 If you don't know what that is, it's basically the subset of Chemometrics that focuses on transfer learning data collected on one instrument to another.
 This saves time and money for instruments that need to be calibrated but perform routine analysis'.

 This demo uses the 2002 pharmaceutical shoot-out data and predicts upon the first property value(pretty sure its API content).
+The dataset contains the same samples of an unstated pharmaceutical measured on two spectrometers with experimentally determined property values.
+Our goal will be to use one model but adapt the domain from one of the spectrometers to the other.

 First let's look at our linear sources of variation to get a feel for the data,
 ```julia